 In a food processor, add washed and drained garbanzos and make a crumbly powder

-In a pan, heat the oil and splutter mustard and cumin seeds
+Preheat pan, add the oil and splutter mustard and cumin seeds

-Add the chilies, herbs and the curry powder to the oil followed by the potatoes
+Add the chilies, herbs and the curry powder to the oil followed by the mashed sweet potatoes

 Add the crumbled garbanzo

-Add the salt and mix all the ingredients well
+Add the salt (optional) and mix all the ingredients well

 This mixture should be soft but thick now

 Get the pan ready by placing it on low heat

 Add some nonstick spray to the holes and ½ tsp of oil in each slot

 I used an ice cream scoop to dole out the mix into the holes